You can also check out which courses from the list below are being offered in a given semester by clicking here.

 RTD 374 Entertainment Industry Nashville - Examines the multi-dimensional entertainment industry in Nashville, including record labels, television, commercials, video, film, artist management, publishing, PROs, and radio.
 Five trips to Nashville with presentations from top industry professionals.
 Visits to recording studios and television networks.
 Explores career paths and necessary qualifications for success.
 Lab fee: $175.
 Prerequisite: C in RTD 200 and RTD 201.
 Restricted to RTD majors.

-RTD 375 Introduction to Audio Engineering - (Same as Music 375) Introduces basic principles of sound and how audio can be captured and manipulated utilizing current recording technology.
+RTD 375 Intro to Audio Engineering - (Same as Music 375) Introduces basic principles of sound and how audio can be captured and manipulated utilizing current recording technology.
 The course incorporates concepts of signal flow, microphone selection and placement, signal processing and mixing.
 The objective is for the student to render a multi-track recording, from concept to completion, employing all the above concepts to demonstrate a solid knowledge of recording fundamentals.
 Lab Fee: $55.
 Restricted to RTD majors.

 RTD 376 Advanced Audio Engineering - (Same as Music 376) This course further develops the skills introduced in RT 375.
 Advanced methods will be practiced, including use of signal processing, routing, mixing and mastering.
 The objective is to have command of a larger format in-line console, and record/mix a multi-track session in Pro Tools, utilizing various microphone techniques, plug-ins, aux sends/returns, patchbay and automation.
 Prerequisite: RTD 375 or permission of instructor.
 Lab Fee: $55.